Scarred FOR Life

-The first Scarred FOR Life exhibition was held in Scotland at the Kelvingrove Art Gallery and Museum, one of Europe’s top collectors and exhibitors of art, sharing the lives of nine patients with Congenital Heart Disease (CHD) in 2015.
+The first Scarred FOR Life exhibition was held in 2015 at the Kelvingrove Art Gallery and Museum, one of Europe’s top collectors and exhibitors of art, sharing the lives of nine patients with Congenital Heart Disease (CHD).

 “These scars are real.
 They are battle scars.
 They bear witness to the greatest battle any of us will ever face, the fight for life itself.”

-Here you can learn more about our participants, a fantastic group of people.
+We would be delighted if you could visit our new exhibition.
+Here you can learn more about our new participants, a fantastic group of people.

 Bernie was born as a blue baby with Tetralogy of Fallot.